dmz44/Robotics_Assignment_1/README.md

     ros2 launch turtlebot3_manipulation_navigation2 navigation2.launch.py map_yaml_file:=$HOME/map.yaml params_file:=group1_turtlebot3.yaml

 ## Navigation Tuning Guide

-The
+Just like SLAM, you will demonstrate your understanding of parameters in ROS2 software with Navigation2.

-Navigation2 stack has many parameters to change performance for different robots.
+The Navigation2 stack has many unique parameters that change performance for different robots.
 Although it’s similar to the ROS1 Navigation, please refer to the Configuration Guide of Navigation2 or the ROS Navigation Tuning Guide by Kaiyu Zheng for more details.

 Reference:
 <https://emanual.robotis.com/docs/en/platform/turtlebot3/navigation/#navigation>

-Note: yaml file location is different in this guide
+Note: The YAML file location is different in this guide

 ### Costmap Parameters
 *Parameters defined in: `turtlebot3_navigation2/param/${TB3_MODEL}.yaml`*